 I trust his love, his commitment, his loyalty, and his devotion.
 I trust his character and his heart and his higher self.

-I do not, however, trust his fear, his doubt, or his patriarchal program that taught him to derive his self-worth (and therefore survival) on the firmness of his partner’s flesh.
+I do not, however, trust his fear, his doubt, or his patriarchal program that taught him to derive his value and self-worth (and therefore survival) on the firmness of his partner’s flesh, the balance in his bank account, or the inches in his britches.

-I don’t trust his fear or self loathing, the same way I don’t (fully) trust mine.
+Most dubiously, I don’t trust his self esteem or self loathing, the same way I don’t yet (fully) trust mine.

 Right now, the difference seems to be that I’ve faced mine.
 A lot.
 For decades.
 I’ve wrestled with, abused, befriended, soothed and healed so many of those parts of me, those demons and teachers, that I no longer fear or mistrust them the way I used to.

 I know them, intimately.
 I know their shenanigans.
-I know what to look for; how they feel and sound and operate.
+I know how destructive and determined they can be.
+And now, I know what to look for; how they feel and sound and operate.
 They don’t get the better of me these days, mostly.

 But what about him?
 He hasn’t.
 Not yet.
 Not much.
 And so I don’t trust his secrecy, his shame, or his ego.
 I don’t trust his discernment or his courage in the face of the worst of it.
 Not yet.